CMPS-6100/lab-09-template/lab-10.md

   - `listen()`
   - `accept()`

   **Enter your answers in answers.md**

 6. In `client.c` what do each of the following calls do?
   - `socket()`
   - `connect()`

   **Enter your answers in answers.md**

+### Picking a port and running your program

 Now that you've studied the code, let's run it!
 First, you will need to edit the code.
-In both files, the `SERVER_PORT` has been assigned the value of `NULL`, an invalid port number.
-For any computer, only a single server may be bound to any individual port number.
-Since we all share the same server, we must each choose our own port number.
+In both files, the `port` global variable has been assigned the value of `-1`, a poor default port number.
+For any computer, only a single server program may be bound to any individual port number.
+Since we all share the same machine, we must each choose our own port number.

 To quarantee no conflicts, choose a port number of the format 5#### where the the last four digits are correspond with the last four digits of your